Supporting children to learn to play the fiddle

 Alternatively there are many websites that give measurements for the child’s arm length and the measurements of fiddles that will be a suitable size for them.
 You can find out more about this on this wiki page

-Smaller instruments don’t have the sae ability to resonate that a full-sized fiddle has, but it’s quite possible to have fun learning some basics until your child big enough to progress onto a bigger fiddle.
+Smaller instruments don’t have the same ability to resonate that a full-sized fiddle has, but it’s quite possible to have fun learning some basics until your child big enough to progress onto a bigger fiddle.

 How to tighten and loosen the bow before/after playing